Cleaning Business Licence

 Cleaning businesses only need to make payment of the licence fee after they have been notified of their successful application.

-Successful applicants will be required to pay a non-refundable fee of S$130 for the cleaning business licence via:
+Successful applicants will be required to pay a non-refundable fee of $130 for the cleaning business licence via:

-Cleaning businesses are strongly encouraged to complete training for their cleaners, including foreign workers, before the licence expiry date.
+Cleaning businesses must complete training for their cleaners, including foreign workers, before the licence expiry date.
 Cleaning businesses can submit their applications with the complete supporting information three (3) months before the expiry of the licence expiry date.

 For new licence applicants, you are required to obtain a valid licence before entering into a contract.
 Please refer to the licensing requirements for new start-ups.